-Oracle Cloud Infrastructure Vault is a managed service that lets you centrally manage the encryption keys that protect your data and the secret credentials that you use to securely access resources.
-Vaults securely store master encryption keys and secrets that you might otherwise store in configuration files or in code.
-Specifically, depending on the protection mode, keys are either stored on the server or they are stored on highly available and durable hardware security modules (HSM) that meet Federal Information Processing Standards (FIPS) 140-2 Security Level 3 security certification.
+This topic gives an overview of Vault key management service and its key concepts.
+Vault lets you securely store master encryption keys and secrets that you might otherwise store in configuration files or in code.
+Specifically, depending on the protection mode, vault keys are either stored on the server or they are stored on highly available and durable hardware security modules (HSM) that meet Federal Information Processing Standards (FIPS) 140-2 Security Level 3 security certification.

 The key encryption algorithms that the Vault service supports includes the Advanced Encryption Standard (AES), the Rivest-Shamir-Adleman (RSA) algorithm, and the elliptic curve digital signature algorithm (ECDSA).
 You can create and use AES symmetric keys and RSA asymmetric keys for encryption and decryption.
 You can also use RSA or ECDSA asymmetric keys for signing digital messages.